 How to Get a Divorce Decree

 The only way to get a divorce decree is to get divorced.
-While a valid prenuptial agreement can help speed up the process, even these couples will need to formalize their split with a judge.

 As a general rule, it’s always good to try settling out of court first.
 Negotiations like mediation are much less expensive and offer couples a greater amount of flexibility in dictating their own terms.